 Step 3.1 Specify IAM Role

-For an IAM role to be displayed in the IAM Role list, it must be added to Veeam Backup for AWS as described in Adding IAM Roles.
+For an IAM role to be displayed in the IAM role list, it must be added to Veeam Backup for AWS as described in Adding IAM Roles.
 If you have not added the necessary IAM role to Veeam Backup for AWS beforehand, you can do it without closing the Add Policy wizard.
-To add an IAM role, click Add and complete the Add Account wizard.
+To add an IAM role, click Add and complete the Add IAM Role wizard.

 It is recommended that you check whether the selected IAM role has all the required permissions to perform backup.
 If the IAM role permissions are insufficient, the backup policy will fail.
 To run the IAM role permission check, click Check Permissions.
 Veeam Backup for AWS will display the Permission check window where you can view the progress and results of the performed check.
 If the IAM role permissions are insufficient, the check will complete with errors.
 You can view the list of permissions that must be granted to the IAM role in the Missing Permissions column.
 For more information on required permissions, see RDS Backup IAM Role Permissions.

 You can grant the missing permissions to the IAM role in the IAM Management Console or instruct Veeam Backup for AWS to do it.
 To learn how to grant permissions to an IAM role using the IAM Management Console, see AWS Documentation.